joeldodson/braille/docs/index.md

 As I was trying to learn the braille codes to use the Hable One, I could not find easy to reference tables published on a simple website.
 So here they are, under the tables menu.

-I also want easy to access cheat sheets for various Braille input devices I might use.
+I also want easy to access references for various Braille input devices I might use.
 I'm starting with [Hable One](https://iamhable.com), also on the menu.

 I toyed with structuring these reference pages into multiple pages with menus and sub-menus with each page focused on a narrow topic.